Summer & Winter University: Quick Overview

 Within any summer term or winter school, participants may choose only one course from the program per term, as all courses are scheduled simultaneously.

-However, in Summer 2019 , you can take multiple courses across our four terms.
+However, you can take multiple courses across our four terms.

 What is my schedule?

-The TU Berlin Summer University 2019 will take place from June the 11th to August the 30th, with courses held over four terms.
+The TU Berlin Summer University on-campus program takes place from June to August, with courses held over four terms.

 Each course description will feature a course syllabus, where you can see how your lesson plans are going to look.
 The cultural program is built around your academic classes, and time slots marked as "Berlin/Culture" are reserved for it.

-The cultural activities that make up the cultural program are included in the tuition fee, as are the additional tours and trips that we offer.
+The cultural activities that make up the cultural program are included in the tuition fee but we also offer additional tours and trips.
 These activities are of course completely optional, should you want to use the time to explore the city by yourself, catch up on homework, or relax.

 Below is an example timetable: